Chris Thieneman: Personal life

 Thieneman is one of the original founders of the Mint Jubilee, a Kentucky Derby-themed charity event that raises money for The James Brown Cancer Center in Louisville.
 The event has been mired in controversy and was alleged to have misappropriated funds originally meant for the charity.

 In 2013, Thieneman was charged with assault and wanton endangerment when he was accused of choking his ex-girlfriend during an argument.
 The woman was granted an Emergency Protective Order of restraint from Thieneman.
-He was again arrested on May 29, 2014 for intimidating his ex-girlfriend, violating his EPO/DVO and retaliating against a participant in a legal process.
+He was again arrested on May 29, 2014, for intimidating his ex-girlfriend, violating his EPO/DVO and retaliating against a participant in a legal process.
 Thieneman was eventually found not guilty of these assault charges.

 Thieneman and his wife, Nikki, appeared on multiple episodes of the 5th season of 90 Day Fiance as the friend of cast member David Toborowsky.

-Chris and Nikki have two young children together, Ila and Ira.
+Thieneman and his wife have two children together.